AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ### Minimum and Maximum

-By default AnyChart calculates axis minimum and maximum automatically, you can see this on the scale inversion chart sample above: minimal value on the Y Axis is 8.000, and maximum is 20.000.
+AnyChart calculates axis minimum and maximum automatically.
+You can see this on the scale inversion chart sample above: the minimal value on the Y Axis is 8.000, and the maximum is 20.000.
 You can control these values by setting **.maximum()** and **.minimum()**. :

 ```
     chart.yScale().minimum('0').maximum('50000');
 ```

-And here is the demonstration of maximum and minimum values on the Single-series sample:
+Here is the demonstration of maximum and minimum values in the Single-series sample:

 {sample}BCT\_AreaChart\_06{sample}

 ## Visualization

 In this section we will describe main parts of area chart visualization and ways to adjust it.
-Visual appearance of areas is defined using certain methods.
+Visual appearances of areas are defined using certain methods.
 For Area chart the main thing is the {api:anychart.graphics.vector.Fill}**.fill()**{api} method.

 ### Basic Sample